Servuino

 Conclusion

 Had a bit of a shake up in the code, learned about some new functions, and new components, added some libraries, and touched on Ohm’s Law.
+Along the way we looked at pull-down resistors, how to correctly size a current-limiting resistor for an LED, and how bitwise operations let us pack and unpack multiple values into a single byte for two-way serial communication.
 One thing for sure knowledge certainly sinks in when documenting.
 Next up … adding a few more features to the game.